CAST: Alden Ehrenreich, Woody Harrelson, Emilia Clarke, Donald Glover, Phoebe Waller-Bridge, Joonas Suotamo, Paul Bettany

 by Jim Wallace

-I discovered that I’d outgrown “Star Wars” when I saw the “Special Edition” re-releases way back in 1997.
+I discovered that I’d outgrown the “Star Wars” fictional universe when I saw the “Special Edition” re-releases way back in 1997.
 (Has it really been 21 years?)
-In addition to being dismayed by George Lucas’s abjectly asinine decision to have Greedo shoot first and wincing at the glaring incongruity between the tacked-on CGI and the original (albeit cleaned-up) visuals, I was surprised that the magic had gone away for me.
+In addition to being dismayed by George Lucas’s abjectly asinine decision to have Greedo shoot first (Han was legally justified!) and wincing at the glaring incongruity between the tacked-on CGI and the original (albeit cleaned-up) visuals, I was surprised that the magic had gone away for me.

-Star Wars (1977), now known as Star Wars: Episode IV – A New Hope, had become to me what it was to almost everyone associated with it before its theatrical release: “a silly space movie.”
-I no longer liked the “Star Wars” saga as a whole but instead only certain elements.
-In fact, the only two elements in the original movie that I still liked are Darth Vader and Han Solo, and for me Solo had become semi-obnoxious in The Empire Strikes Back (1980) and completely obnoxious in Return of the Jedi (1983).
+Star Wars (1977), now known as Star Wars: Episode IV – A New Hope, had become to me what it was to almost everyone associated with it before its theatrical release: “a silly space movie”; and the other episodes didn’t fare much better.
+I no longer liked the “Star Wars” movies themselves but instead only certain things in and about them.
+In fact, the only two things in the original movie that really held up for me were the characters of Darth Vader and Han Solo, and for me Solo had become semi-obnoxious in The Empire Strikes Back (1980) and completely obnoxious in Return of the Jedi (1983).